 Stay tuned for the incredible elephant footage!

 We are currently looking for partners to co-operate with our Wildlife Monitoring Project through corporate sponsorship.
-Would you like to have a branded camera trap for your company, family or for yourself, recording the amazing wildlife in one of the world’s oldest rainforests?
+Would you like to donate a camera trap for recording the amazing wildlife in one of the world’s oldest rainforests?
 Our nature-loving followers would definitely be thrilled to see the footage!
 By gathering information on the flora and fauna in Khao Sok, we believe we can help the National Parks and Wildlife Sanctuaries with their continuous efforts on preserving this unique area.
-Please contact us at firstname.lastname@example.org to discuss the options.
+Please contact us at email@example.com to discuss the options.

 Stay up to date about the latest developments at Elephant Hills!
 Sign up for our newsletter now.